sbb-design-systems/lyne-components/src/components/dialog/dialog-title/readme.md

 ## Interactions

 A close button is always displayed and can be used to close the dialog.
-Optionally, a back button can be shown with the property `title-back-button` (default is `false`).
+Optionally, a back button can be shown with the property `back-button` (default is `false`).

 ## Events